anders-biostat/sleepwalk/cran-comments.md

 ## Resubmission

 This is a new version of the package.
+It adds new argument `metric` that provides an alternative to default Euclidean distance.

+## Test environments
+* local ubuntu 18.04 LST, R 3.6.2
+* win-builder: R-devel
+* ubuntu 16.04.6 LTS, R-devel, R 3.6.2, R 3.5.3 (travis ci)

+## R CMD check results

+There were no ERRORS, WARNINGS or NOTES

+# Previous cran-comments

+## Resubmission

+This is a new version of the package.
 The changes are caused by update `jrc` package.

 ## Test environments